MicroSaaSFactory

 Common issues and the fastest recovery path

-Use the recovery path that preserves workspace identity, launch proof, and the existing operating record.
+Use the recovery path that preserves workspace identity, report proof, and the existing operating record.

 Signup says a workspace already exists.